 Our residencies include work in the Hub City Bookshop and in the Press offices for no more than 25 hours per week.
 The internship will also require remote work including manuscript reading, copyediting, and proofing.
 Interns receive lodging, utilities, and a stipend of $150 a week; they are responsible for their own transportation and meals.

-The next internship opportunity will be: June 4th to August 15th, 2018
+Due to a brief reorganization of our residency schedule, the next internship opportunity will be: June 4th to August 15th, 2020.

 - Ambitious, driven, and detail-oriented individual with excellent written, verbal, and organizational skills